European Health Insurance Card | Our Services | KelaSkip to content

 The European Health Insurance Card and travel insurance complement each other.
 While a travel insurance policy provides security that covers private health care services, the European Health Insurance Card offers access to public health care services as provided by the law.
 Therefore it is a good idea to have both.

-If a child’s mother has a European Health Insurance Card and her newborn child does not, the child can receive medically necessary treatment for a user fee that corresponds to the fee paid by local residents only as regards treatment necessary during childbirth or immediately afterwards.
+If a child’s mother has a European Health Insurance Card and her newborn child does not, the child can receive necessary medical care for a user fee that corresponds to the fee paid by local residents only as regards treatment necessary during childbirth or immediately afterwards.
 For other treatment, the child must have a personal European Health Insurance Card or a certificate provisionally replacing the card.

 If you are asked for a European Health Insurance Card at a hospital and you do not have it, contact Kela’s Centre for International Affairs right away.
 We will notify you whether you have health insurance coverage in Finland or whether Finland is responsible for the cost of your treatment.
 We will send a certificate provisionally replacing the card to you or directly to the hospital.
 In emergencies, you will usually not have to present the card to get treatment.